4.82 from 69 votes

 Why you’ll love this recipe

-Here are some other Tuscan inspired recipes for you to try, after this one … Creamy Tuscan Inspired Rigatoni with Pork Mince and One Pot Creamy Tuscan Gnocchi
+Here are some other Tuscan inspired recipes for you to try, after this one … Creamy Tuscan Inspired Rigatoni with Pork Mince, One Pot Creamy Tuscan Gnocchi, Easy Tuscan White Bean Soup (Creamy!)

-Basa is a type of catfish belonging to the Pangasiidae family.
-I love using basa fish in my recipes as it’s cheaper than other white fish such as cod and haddock.
-The fish is a great source of lean protein and are also packed with omega-3, so this is a great healthy recipe to add into your rotation!
+I love using Basa fish in my recipes as it’s cheaper than other white fish such as cod and haddock.
+The fish is a great source of lean protein and is also packed with omega-3’s, making this is a great healthy fish to add to your weekly rotation!

 Close up of Basa Fillets with a creamy sauce with sundried tomatoes and fresh parsley in a large pan witha metal spoon.